liigo/component-model/design/mvp/Explainer.md

    assumptions that NaN payload bits are preserved by the other side (since they often aren't).

-The `own` and `borrow` value types are both *handle types*.
+The `own`, `ref, and `borrow` value types are all *handle types*.
 Handles logically contain the opaque address of a resource and avoid copying the resource when passed across component boundaries.
 By way of metaphor to operating systems, handles are analogous to file descriptors, which are stored in a table and may only be used indirectly by untrusted user-mode processes via their integer index in the table.
 In the Component Model, handles are lifted-from and lowered-into `i32` values that index an encapsulated per-component-instance *handle table* that is maintained by the canonical function definitions described [below](#canonical-definitions).
-The uniqueness and dropping conditions mentioned above are enforced at runtime by the Component Model through these canonical definitions.
+The uniqueness and parent conditions mentioned above are enforced at runtime by the Component Model through these canonical definitions.
 The `typeidx` immediate of a handle type must refer to a `resource` type (described below) that statically classifies the particular kinds of resources the handle can point to.
+See the [HTTP example](examples/HTTPAndHandles.md) for a demonstration of how all the variations of these handle types arise in the context of HTTP.

 The [subtyping] between all these types is described in a separate [subtyping explainer](Subtyping.md).
 Of note here, though: the optional